marxin/texi2rst-generated/sphinx/gccint/target-macros/defining-data-structures-for-per-function-information.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: per-function data, data structures

 .. _per-function-data:

-.. index:: per-function data

-.. index:: data structures

 Defining data structures for per-function information.
 ******************************************************